-37See 85 Fed.
+&lt;sup>37See 85 Fed.
 Reg.
 18,250 (Apr.
 1, 2020).
 FDA also issued three EUAs for drugs and blood products that we do not consider therapeutics for the purpose of this report because they support other existing treatments-one drug for maintaining sedation and two fluids for continuous renal replacement therapy.
 These other products are 1) REGIOCIT replacement solution, 2) Fresenius Kabi Propoven 2%, and 3) Fresenius Medical, multiFiltrate PRO System and multiBic/multiPlus Solutions.
 Our review focused on the four EUAs FDA issued for drugs or biologics to treat COVID-19-hydroxychloroquine and chloroquine, remdesivir, COVID-19 convalescent plasma, and bamlanivimab.

-38The EUA was for oral formulations of chloroquine phosphate and hydroxychloroquine sulfate to treat adults and certain adolescents who are hospitalized with COVID-19 when participation in a clinical trial is not available or feasible.
+&lt;sup>38The EUA was for oral formulations of chloroquine phosphate and hydroxychloroquine sulfate to treat adults and certain adolescents who are hospitalized with COVID-19 when participation in a clinical trial is not available or feasible.
 We refer to these products as chloroquine and hydroxychloroquine in this report.
 These products are approved for other uses, such as to treat lupus.

-39Plasma is the liquid portion of blood that contains antibodies.
+&lt;sup>39Plasma is the liquid portion of blood that contains antibodies.

-40FDA first authorized the use of remdesivir on May 1, 2020, to treat hospitalized adult and pediatric patients with severe COVID-19 disease, defined as patients with low blood oxygen levels or needing oxygen therapy or more intensive breathing support such as a mechanical ventilator. requiring hospitalization.
+Additionally, FDA revised the EUA for remdesivir to broaden the scope of its authorized uses about 4 months after initial authorization (on August 28, 2020).
+Then, on October 22, 2020, FDA approved remdesivir, through the new drug approval process, to treat COVID-19 in adult and pediatric patients (12 years of age and older weighing at least 40 kg) requiring hospitalization.
 On the same day, the agency revised the EUA for remdesivir for use to treat COVID-19 in hospitalized pediatric patients less than 12 years of age weighing at least 3.5 kg.